Cointelegraph

 Related: Mercado Bitcoin expands LatAm RWA push with $20M in Rootstock private credit

 In FX, for example, market makers can become risk takers temporarily, supported by credit lines from prime brokers that allow them to continue quoting prices to liquidity takers even during periods of high stress.
-In other words, credit fuels market activity.
+Credit fuels market activity.
 Crypto lacks this support due to the absence of adequate credit.

 More crypto prime brokerage is essential

-More crypto credit would substantially improve liquidity, as market makers and investors do not need to wholly pre-fund trades.
-Capital can be used more dynamically, instead of being locked up, which is a major issue today.
-This would enable companies to deploy more of their capital, connecting with more buyers and sellers, which in turn allows liquidity takers to place more trades.
+Capital can be used more dynamically instead of being locked up, which is prevalent today.
+This would enable firms to deploy more of their capital, connecting with more buyers and sellers to place more trades.

-At the same time, prime brokers enable netting between counterparties, which frees up capital for more trading.
-Crucially, broader provision of credit allows more institutional firms to directly participate in spot cryptocurrency markets, bringing much-needed participants to deepen trading and liquidity.
-Credit combined with trading and settlement infrastructure would quickly bring more firms together with credit and shared infrastructure for margin exchange and settlement, creating a market more attractive to liquidity providers.
+At the same time, crypto prime brokers connected across different pools and major market makers can enable netting between counterparties, which in turn frees up capital for more trading.
+Crucially, broader provision of credit allows more institutional firms to directly participate in spot cryptocurrency markets bringing much needed participants to deepen trading and liquidity.

 Opinion by: Harpal Sandhu, CEO of Integral.